Fake Google Reviews Scam (How Hearing Clinics Can Fight Back)

 The fake reviews typically lack specific details.
 They mention generic complaints that could apply to any business.
 They often appear in clusters—three to ten reviews within hours.

 The scammers count on panic.
-They know salon owners live and die by their online reputation.
+They know hearing clinic owners live and die by their online reputation — and that a patient researching hearing care is especially cautious about anything that looks like a red flag.

-Your business depends heavily on local search visibility.
-A sudden drop in rating can cost you real bookings.
+Your practice depends heavily on local search visibility.
+A sudden drop in rating can cost you real appointments.
 The scammers know this pressure point and exploit it mercilessly.

-Salons also tend to be small operations run by owners who may not have dedicated IT staff.
-You’re seen as easier marks than larger companies with legal teams.
+Hearing clinics also tend to be small operations run by owners who are audiologists first and marketers second, without dedicated IT staff.
+You’re seen as easier marks than larger health systems with legal teams.

 The “Solution” They’re Selling